-- Background: The perception of conflicts on the board is well-documented: Little Hoover Commission, IOM, etc - to wit: ICOC composition is flawed by the presence of members appointed from research institutions that receive funding.
-Creation of Application Review Subcommittee addresses the issue but also leaves some board members less vested in participation. - Challenge: How to harness value and expertise from academic and research institutions while eliminating the conflict of interest criticism that persists in some quarters. - Ideas: Range of possibilities...... - 1) Continue with Application Review Subcommittee process - 2) Appoint former (retired) institutional officials to represent the sector - 3) Create advisory group to the ICOC consisting of such officials to advise on strategic issues and program concepts - 4) Eliminate the institutional members from the board
+- Background: CIRM adopted stringent conflict of interest laws, which are modeled on best practices established by the National Academy of Sciences and exceed the requirements of state law.
+The State Controller reviewed CIRM's conflict policies and practices and found no violations of conflicts of interest in the award of grants, nor has any conflict been documented.
+Nevertheless, certain groups, such as the Little Hoover Commission and IOM, have suggested that the structure of the ICOC creates the perception of a conflict.
+To address this perception, the Board created the Application Review Subcommittee of the Board to further address the issue of such perception. - Challenge: How to harness value and expertise from academic and research institutions while eliminating the conflict of interest criticism that persists in some quarters. - Ideas: Range of possibilities...... - 1) Continue with Application Review Subcommittee process - 2) Appoint former (retired) institutional officials to represent the sector - 3) Create advisory group to the ICOC consisting of such officials to advise on strategic issues and program concepts - 4) Eliminate the institutional members from the board